 Brittany Beesecker started at Opening Doors as the Maria House Case Manager September 2016.
 Brittany received her Bachelor’s Degree in Criminal Justice from University of Wisconsin-Platteville.
 Before coming to Opening Doors, Brittany worked at Orion Group Home in Platteville for almost two years working with troubled adolescents.

 Sr. Kathy Flynn is Opening Doors Education & Employment Specialist.
-She oversees our “Doorways to Hope” program that provides both an education component and hands-on work experience to help our residents gain the self-confidence and skills necessary for employment and self-sufficiency.
+She manages our “Doorways to Hope” program that provides both an education component and hands-on work experience to help our residents gain the self-confidence and skills necessary for employment and self-sufficiency.
 She previously worked as an overnight advocate at Sojourner Truth House/Sojourner Family Peace Center, a domestic violence shelter for women and children in Milwaukee.